 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people wit h several risk factors never develop cancer, while others with no known risk factors do.
 Knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 Most sarcomas do not have known causes.
-The following factors can raise a person’s risk of developing sarcoma:
+The following factors may raise a person’s risk of developing sarcoma:

 Previous radiation therapy.
-People who have been treated with radiation therapy for a previous cancer have a slightly increased risk of later developing sarcoma.
+People who were treated with radiation therapy for a previous cancer, usually more than 5 years ago, have a slightly increased risk of later developing sarcoma.

 Genetics.
 People with certain inherited diseases have a higher risk of sarcoma.
-These diseases include neurofibromatosis type I, also known as von Recklinghausen’s disease; Gardner syndrome; Werner syndrome; tuberous sclerosis; nevoid basal cell carcinoma syndrome; Li-Fraumeni syndrome; and retinoblastoma.
+These diseases include neurofibromatosis type 1, also known as von Recklinghausen’s disease; familial adenomatous polyposis, also known as Gardner syndrome; Werner syndrome; tuberous sclerosis complex; nevoid basal cell carcinoma syndrome; Li-Fraumeni syndrome; and retinoblastoma.

 Chemicals.
-Workplace exposure to vinyl chloride monomer, used in making some types of plastics, or dioxin may increase the risk of sarcoma.
-However, most sarcoma is not known to be associated with specific environmental hazards.
+Workplace exposure to vinyl chloride monomer, which is used in making some types of plastics, Agent Orange, or dioxin, may increase the risk of sarcoma.
+However, most sarcomas are not known to be associated with specific environmental hazards.

 The next section in this guide is Symptoms and Signs.
 It explains what body changes or medical problems sarcoma can cause.
 Use the menu to choose a different section to read in this guide.